stellar/stellar-core/docs/learn/testnet.md

 ## Adding multiple nodes

 If you want to add additional nodes to your test network, simply change the .cfg appropriately.
 You will need to fill out the `KNOWN_PEERS` section.
 You should set `RUN_STANDALONE=false`.
-Generate a seed for each node you want to add using `stellar-core --genseed`.
+Generate a seed for each node you want to add using

+`$ stellar-core --genseed`

+.
 See the [admin guide](./admin.md) for more info.

 For each server in the cluster you need to do: